rocketroz/fittwin-unified/README.md

 FitTwin is a monorepo that bundles the NestJS backend, Next.js shopper and brand portals, and NativeScript lab shells used for native demos.
 This README captures how we spin up the full stack locally and the tooling you need around it.

+> **New:** CrewAI/Manus measurement assets, Supabase runbooks, and unified
+> platform documentation now live under `services/`, `ai/`, `supabase/`, and
+> `docs/`.
+Start with `docs/README.md` for an index of the imported materials,
+> and use `services/python/measurement` as the FastAPI home while we port the
+> logic into Nest modules.

+Additional reference clients:
+- Native React/Vite shopper flows (`frontend/reference/unified-web`)
+- Manus capture web app (`frontend/reference/manus-web`)
+- SwiftUI LiDAR capture prototype (`mobile/ios/FitTwinApp`)

 ## Prerequisites

 ### Core toolchain